 The Difference: Okonomiyaki Sauce vs Tonkatsu Sauce

-The Difference between Okonomiyaki Sauce and Tonkatsu Sauce
+Okonomiyaki Sauce vs Tonkatsu Sauce

 Okonomiyaki is a Japanese savory pancake whose flour dough is mixed with various ingredients such as vegetables, pork belly slices, and seafood.
-As with Tonkatsu, Okonomiyaki is a popular comfort food in Japan.
+As with Tonkatsu, Okonomiyaki is popular comfort food in Japan.

 As for the ingredient, the Bull-Dog Tonkatsu sauce consists of tomato, apple, prune, lemon, carrot, onion, brewed vinegar, high fructose corn syrup, sugar, salt, starch, yeast extract, soybean, and spices.

 On the other hand, the Otafuku Okonomiyaki sauce is made with tomato, dates, onion, high fructose corn syrup, sugar, brewed vinegar, hydrolyzed vegetable protein, salt, alcohol, soy sauce, spices, oyster extract, meat extract, yeast extract, kombu seaweed, protein hydrolyzate, shiitake mushroom, processed starch, amino acid, and caramel pigment.

 Taste-wise, in a word, Tonkatsu sauce is a thick, umami-rich version of Japanese Worcester sauce.
 It is somewhat sweet and characterized by its moderate spiciness.